 - A police investigation/prosecution.

-- Identifying powers to protect the adult at risk, for example, a restraining order
+- ldentifying powers to protect the adult at risk, for example, a restraining order

 - Actions under civil law, for example, an injunction.

 - Employee's disciplinary proceedings.

 - Referrals to:

+- the Disclosure and Barring Service

+- the CQC in relation to a registered provider

-- > commissioners of the service in relation to breach of contracts - > a landlord in relation to a breach of a tenancy agreement. - An assessment for care and support needs or an assessment under Integrated Care Programme Approach (ICPA). - A healthcare assessment e.g. appointment with specialist or GP.
+- commissioners of the service in relation to breach of contracts - a landlord in relation to a breach of a tenancy agreement. - An assessment for care and support needs or an assessment under Integrated Care Programme Approach (ICPA). - A healthcare assessment e.g. appointment with specialist or GP.